ammarhakim/ammar-simjournal/je/je34/je34-linear-dispersion.rst

 The Buneman instability
 -----------------------

-In the next series of tests various unstabilities are used as benchmarks.
+In the next series of tests various instabilities are used as benchmarks.
 First, consider the Buneman instability which was studied extensively in :doc:`JE33 <../je33/je33-buneman>`.
 Consider a one-dimensional, electrostatic, collisionless plasma in which the